Ramification theory from homotopical point of view, I

 In \S\ref{sect3}, we introduce an abstract formalism for microlocalization, inspired by Beilinson.
 In \S\ref{sect4}, we define the abelian presheaf $\Comp_X$.
 For this, we need to use the theory of nearby cycles over general base, and we start by reviewing the theory.
-In \S\ref{sect5}, we endow $\Comp_X$ with the structure of localization system.
+In \S\ref{sect5}, we show that $\Comp_{X,0}\subset\Comp_X$ is a localizing pair.
 Here, we assume the main result of Part II.
-Summing up, we construct the characteristic cycle and show the pushforward formula for our characteristic cycle.
-In the final section \S\ref{sect6}, we compare our characteristic cycle and the one defined by Saito.
-In addition, we have 3 sections in the appendix, proving some technical results on $\infty$-categories.
+Summing up these results, we construct the characteristic cycle and establish the pushforward formula for our characteristic cycle.
+In the final section, \S\ref{sect6}, we compare our characteristic cycle and the one defined by Saito.
+In addition, we have three sections in the appendix, proving some technical results on $\infty$-categories.

 We use the theory of $\infty$-categories, more precisely quasi-categories, for the most part of this paper.
-Especially in \S\S\ref{sect1},\ref{sect2},\ref{sect3}, we heavily use the $\infty$-category theory, but basic knowledge of \cite{HTT} is sufficient for these sections, and more technical results are shown mostly in appendix.
+In \S\S\ref{sect1},\ref{sect2},\ref{sect3} in particular, we use $\infty$-category theory heavily; however, a basic knowledge of \cite{HTT} is sufficient for these sections, as more technical results are treated in the appendix.